Royal Engineers

-The Corps of Royal Engineers, usually called the Royal Engineers (RE), and commonly known as the Sappers, is a corps of the British Army.
+The Corps of Royal Engineers, usually called the Royal Engineers (RE), and commonly known as the Sappers, is the engineering arm of the British Army.
 It provides military engineering and other technical support to the British Armed Forces and is headed by the Chief Royal Engineer.

-The Regimental Headquarters and the Royal School of Military Engineering are in Chatham in Kent, England.
-The corps is divided into several regiments, barracked at various places in the United Kingdom and around the world.
+The Corps Headquarters and the Royal School of Military Engineering are in Chatham in Kent, England.
+The corps is divided into several regiments, barracked at places in the United Kingdom and around the world.

 History

 The Royal Engineers trace their origins back to the military engineers brought to England by William the Conqueror, specifically Bishop Gundulf of Rochester Cathedral, and claim over 900 years of unbroken service to the crown.
 Engineers have always served in the armies of the Crown; however, the origins of the modern corps, along with those of the Royal Artillery, lie in the Board of Ordnance established in the 15th century.

 In Woolwich in 1716, the Board formed the Royal Regiment of Artillery and established a Corps of Engineers, consisting entirely of commissioned officers.
 The manual work was done by the Artificer Companies, made up of contracted civilian artisans and labourers.
 In 1772, a Soldier Artificer Company was established for service in Gibraltar, the first instance of non-commissioned military engineers.

 In 1787, the Corps of Engineers was granted the Royal prefix, and adopted its current name; in the same year, a Corps of Royal Military Artificers was formed, consisting of non-commissioned officers and privates, to be led by the Royal Engineers.
 Ten years later, the Gibraltar company (which had remained separate) was absorbed, and in 1812 the unit's name was changed to the Corps of Royal Sappers and Miners.

 The Corps has no battle honours.
 In 1832, the regimental motto, Ubique & Quo Fas Et Gloria Ducunt ("Everywhere" & "Where Right And Glory Lead"; in Latin fas implies "sacred duty") was granted.
 The motto signified that the Corps had seen action in all the major conflicts of the British Army and almost all of the minor ones as well.

-In 1855, the Board of Ordnance was abolished, and authority over the Royal Engineers, Royal Sappers and Miners and Royal Artillery was transferred to the Commander-in-Chief of the Forces, thus uniting them with the rest of the Army.
-The following year, the Royal Engineers and Royal Sappers and Miners became a unified corps as the Corps of Royal Engineers, and their headquarters were moved from the Royal Arsenal, Woolwich, to Chatham, Kent.
+In 1855, the Board of Ordnance was abolished.
+Authority over the Royal Engineers, Royal Sappers and Miners and Royal Artillery was transferred to the Commander-in-Chief of the Forces, uniting them with the rest of the Army.
+In 1856, the Royal Engineers and Royal Sappers and Miners became a unified corps as the Corps of Royal Engineers, and their headquarters were moved from the Royal Arsenal, Woolwich, to Chatham, Kent.